elfi-dev/elfi/docs/usage/BOLFI.rst

 The BOLFI class can now try to ``fit`` the surrogate model (the GP) to the relationship between parameter values and the resulting discrepancies.
-We'll request only 100 evidence points (including the ``initial_evidence`` defined above).
+We’ll request only 100 evidence points (including the ``initial_evidence`` defined above).

 .. code:: ipython3